hexadecimalH/cicada-docs/_docs/diving-in/response.md

 ### JSON Response

-Cicada JsonResponse object constructor which accepts three parameters which are `$data`,`$statuscode` and `$headers` which happens to be array, to help simplify the process of returning JSON data.
+Cicada JsonResponse object constructor accepts three parameters: `$data`,`$statuscode` and `$headers` which happen to be array,and help in simplifying the process of returning JSON data.

-The $data parameter contains the data structure you wish returned as JSON. $status is optional, and can be used to return a custom HTTP code. $headers is optional, and are the same encoding options used for json_encode().
+The $data parameter contains the data structure you wish to be returned as JSON. $status is optional, and can be used to return a custom HTTP code. $headers parameter is optional, and is the same as encoding options used for json_encode().

 In it’s simplest form, JSON data can be returned with a default 200 HTTP status code.
 ```php